pipilavvy/seeweedfs/Directories-and-Files.md

 ### Details

 In the current first version, the path_to_file=>file_id mapping is stored with an efficient embedded leveldb.
 Being embedded, it runs on single machine.
 So it's not linearly scalable yet.
-However, it can handle LOTS AND LOTS of files on SeaweedFS on other servers.
-Using an external distributed database is possible.
+However, it can handle LOTS AND LOTS of files on SeaweedFS on other master/volume servers.

+Switching from the embedded leveldb to an external distributed database is very feasible.
 Your contribution is welcome!

 The in-memory directory structure can improve on memory efficiency.
 Current simple map in memory works when the number of directories is less than 1 million, which will use about 500MB memory.
-But I would highly doubt any common use case would have more than 100 directories.
+But I would expect common use case would have a few, not even more than 100 directories.

 ### Use Cases

 Clients can assess one "weed filer" via HTTP, list files under a directory, create files via HTTP POST, read files via HTTP POST directly.

-Although one "weed filer" can only sits in one machine, you can start multiple "weed filer" on several machines, each "weed filer" instance running in its own collection, having its own namespace, but sharing the same Seaweed-FS.
+Although one "weed filer" can only sits in one machine, you can start multiple "weed filer" on several machines, each "weed filer" instance running in its own collection, having its own namespace, but sharing the same SeaweedFS storage.

 ### Future